Systematic study of flow of protons and light clusters in intermediate-energy heavy-ion collisions with momentum-dependent potentials: Introduction

 The theoretical prediction within microscopic transport approaches is challenging since flow coefficients are very sensitive not only to the employed potentials, which reflect the equation-of-state, but also to the properties of hadrons in the medium and their collisions.
 They depend also strongly on the centrality of the reaction what makes a detailed comparison with experiments complicated.
 In addition, the signals are that tiny that different numerical realizations of the transport approaches start to play a role.

 To determine the EoS by analyzing the experimental results with the help of transport approaches is therefore a complicated task.
 In earlier transport calculations the EoS had been considered as static and from the first Plastic Ball data \cite{Gustafsson:1984ka} it has been concluded that the nuclear EoS is rather hard \cite{Molitoris:1986pp}.
-Later one realized that the momentum-dependence of the nuclear interaction \cite{Cooper:2009zza} has a strong influence on the flow observables \cite{Gale:1987zz,Aichelin:1987ti}.
-Static and momentum-dependent interactions, which yield the same EoS for cold matter, influence the observables in heavy-ion reactions in a quite different way - cf. the reviews \cite{Bleicher:2022kcu,TMEP:2022xjg,Sorensen:2023zkk}.
-The momentum dependence of the nucleon-nucleon potential plays therefore a crucial role when heavy-ions collide with a beam energy in the GeV region \cite{Aichelin:1987ti,Sahu:1998vz,Danielewicz:1998vz,Hillmann:2019wlt,Tarasovicova:2024isp}.
-Earlier calculations, which include these momentum-dependent interactions, point towards a soft momentum-dependent potential between baryons.
+Later one realized that statements about the nuclear EoS cannot be made without including the strong momentum dependence of the nucleon-nucleon potential \cite{Cooper:2009zza}.
+This influence of the momentum dependence has been studied in Quantum Molecular Dynamics (QMD) models \cite{Aichelin:1987ti,LeFevre:2015paj,Hillmann:2019wlt}, where the implementation is straight forward, as well as in BUU type models \cite{Welke:1988zz,Gale:1987zz,Gale:1989dm, Zhang:1994hpa,Sahu:1998vz,Tarasovicova:2024isp,Mohs:2024gyc}, where the implementation is more demanding.
+Two common conclusions emerged \cite{Aichelin:1987ti,Welke:1988zz,Gale:1987zz,Gale:1989dm,Zhang:1994hpa,Tarasovicova:2024isp,Mohs:2024gyc} : i) the flow of nucleons depends strongly on this momentum dependence: a static hard and a soft momentum-dependent interaction give roughly the same directed flow of nucleons whereas the flow for a static soft EoS gives considerably lower flow values and ii) the experimentally measured flow of nucleons is approximately described by a soft momentum dependent interaction.
+For reviews we refer to \cite{Bleicher:2022kcu,TMEP:2022xjg,Sorensen:2023zkk}.

-In the meantime the transport approaches have been advanced and, even more important, several data sets for Au+Au collisions at very similar energies from the HADES and FOPI collaborations became available.
+In the meantime the transport approaches have been advanced and, even more important, several data sets for Au+Au collisions at very similar energies from the HADES and FOPI Collaborations became available.
 In these experiments also the directed $v_1$ and elliptic $v_2$ flow of light clusters has been measured, which allows for the first time to extend the EoS studies to light clusters.
 This is possible despite of the fact that the origin of cluster production at midrapidity is still debated.
 Even more, the study of the flow of light clusters may help to identify the way they are produced, as we will show in this article.